SUBSTANCE USE DISORDER (SUD) TREATMENT

 Department of Health Care Services (DHCS) License # 410013AN (expiration date 05/31/2025)

-Hope House is a Substance Use Disorder Treatment Program serving women and individuals that are: pregnant or with an infant, postpartum, transgender, and gender nonconforming.
-Hope House does not discriminate by race, religion, sex or gender, ethnicity, age, disability, sexual orientation, and gender identity and/or expression.
+Hope House is a Residential Substance Use Disorder (SUD) Treatment Program serving adult women and individuals who are pregnant, with an infant or postpartum.
+Hope House does not discriminate by race, religion, sex, gender, ethnicity, age, disability, sexual orientation, gender identity or gender expression.
 Hope House is a non-smoking program.

 - Individual and Group Counseling

 - Family Dynamics & Parenting Education in Recovery

 - Healthy Living & Life Skills in Recovery

 - Wellness Recovery Action Plan (WRAP)

 - 12-step Meetings and Coursework